-Under the terms of the agreement of limited partnership of Boston Properties Limited Partnership, we have agreed not to sell or otherwise transfer some of our properties, prior to specified dates, in any transaction that would trigger taxable income, without first obtaining the consent of Messrs.
+Under the terms of the limited partnership agreement of Boston Properties Limited Partnership, we have agreed not to sell or otherwise transfer some of our properties, prior to specified dates, in any transaction that would trigger taxable income, without first obtaining the consent of Messrs.
 Zuckerman and Linde.
 However, we are not required to obtain their consent if, during the applicable period, each of them does not hold at least 30% of his original interests in Boston Properties Limited Partnership.
 In addition, we have entered into similar agreements with respect to other properties that we have acquired in exchange for interests in Boston Properties Limited Partnership.
-There are a total of 26 properties subject to these restrictions, and those 26 properties are estimated to have accounted for approximately 52% of our total revenue on a pro forma basis for the year ended December 31, 1998.
+As of December 31, 2001, there were a total of 36 properties subject to these restrictions, and those 36 properties are estimated to have accounted for approximately 59 % of our total revenue for the year ended December 31, 2001.

 Boston Properties Limited Partnership has also entered into agreements providing Messrs.
-Zuckerman and Linde and others with the right to guarantee our additional and/or substitute indebtedness in the event that certain other indebtedness is repaid or reduced.

-The agreements described above may hinder actions that we may otherwise desire to take because we would be required to make payments to the beneficiaries of such agreements if we violate these agreements.
+Zuckerman and Linde and others with the right to guarantee specific amounts of indebtedness and, in the event that the specific indebtedness they guarantee is repaid or reduced, additional and/or substitute indebtedness.
+These agreements may hinder actions that we may otherwise desire to take to repay or refinance guaranteed indebtedness because we would be required to make payments to the beneficiaries of such agreements if we violate these agreements.